 "If I'm gonna eat somebody, it might as well be you."Please note that all sapient beings are sentient, but not all sentient beings are sapient.
 On the Sliding Scale of Anthropomorphism, one of the first aspects to be added and the last to be removed is sapience.
 Whether they walk on two legs or four, whether they speak human or animal, an anthropomorphized animal will show some level of human intelligence.
 So when a sapient being is intending to eat another sapient being, a certain kind of drama arises.
 While this does not strictly count as cannibalism, (such as a talking wolf eating a talking sheep), anthropomorphism by definition puts a character on a level of humanity that the audience is meant to identify with.
-An intelligent animal ceases to be an environmental hazard and becomes a character; a person.
+An intelligent animal ceases to be an environmental hazard and becomes a character.
 "That bear is trying to eat that rabbit" transitions very quickly to "That man is trying to eat that little girl" when the audience identifies with both bear and rabbit.
 This makes a very short road to Predators Are Mean, particularly if the predator takes the time to taunt its prey with their intended fate, or if they decide to be 'sporting' and invoke Hunting the Most Dangerous Game.
 People will naturally wonder why are sapient animals any different in rights than humans and predators will come across as consciously cruel if not outright sadistic for knowingly killing creatures with the same rights as them.
 There are generally three scenarios where this trope can come into play, based on the involvement of humanity:

 — Lou the Goanna, FernGully: The Last Rainforest